 Terraform state is used in several ways throughout the Terraform workflow:

-• Planning: When you run the terraform plan command, Terraform compares the current state file to the desired state defined in the configuration files.
-It then generates a plan that outlines the changes that will be made to the infrastructure.
+command, Terraform compares the current state file to the desired state defined in the configuration files.
+It then generates a plan that outlines the changes that will be made to the infrastructure. - Applying: When you run the

-• Refreshing: The terraform refresh command updates the state file to match the current state of the infrastructure.
+command updates the state file to match the current state of the infrastructure.
 This can be useful if you suspect that the state file is out of sync with the actual infrastructure.

 Managing Terraform State